How Long Is 50 Miles

 Q: How many hours does it take to drive 50 miles?

 A: This depends heavily on the speed limit, traffic conditions, and the type of road.
-Under ideal conditions on a highway with a speed limit of 65 mph, it would take approximately 45 minutes.
-However, in heavy traffic or on slower roads, it could take significantly longer.
+Here's the thing — under ideal conditions on a highway with a speed limit of 65 mph, it would take approximately 45 minutes.
+On the flip side, in heavy traffic or on slower roads, it could take significantly longer.

 Q: How long would it take to bike 50 miles?